SnickerdoodleLabs/Testbed-React/README.md

 webIntegration.initialize();
 ```

 **Note**: It is assumed that you are already creating a signer object in your dApp when the user is prompted to connect their wallet.
 You must pass this signer object to the `SnickerdoodleWebIntegration` object.
+This
+repo demonstrates how to do that with WalletConnect.

 ## 4. Add a TXT Record to Your Application's DNS Settings